rust-lang/rfcs/text/0000-nested-publish.md

 # Summary
 [summary]: #summary

-Allow Cargo packages to be bundled within other Cargo packages when they are published (not just in unpublished workspaces).
+Allow published Cargo packages to depend on other packages stored within themselves, as is currently possible in unpublished packages.

 # Motivation
 [motivation]: #motivation